JanisHuser/ZHAW-BSC-Informatik/HS22/ADS/Search/Hashing.md

 Storing value s in a array at their "hashed" position.

+## Advantages
+- Efficient searching and inserting
+- "Simple" binary trees might degenerate, hash tables are more resilient
+- Fast and easy implementation

+## Disadvantages
+- Finding min and max is complicated
+- Ordered output is impossible
+- Ranged search, partial string search is impossible.

 ## Issues

 - Multiple hash values might span a giant area